KillerJacKTM05/ExpressionClassifier/README.md

 Bugs:
 - There are no individual representative for 2 classes in the validation set.
 That's why confusion matrix seems unfinished.
 - More complex approach can be done for model.

+# Version 0.3
+New data loading module added.
+It uses stratifying train_test_split method for getting at least a sample from each class.
+Because, our dataset is highly imbalanced and our training phase was affected by this problem.
+Visualizing methods also revised.
+Now we are randomly taking 4 images from next batch with considering they have also unique labels.
+Training now be done with the batch size 16 and 25 epochs.
+- Accuracy: 0.625
+- Precision: 0.9166666666666666
+- Recall: 0.625
+- F1 Score: 0.6571199633699633